 Have a look at Oliver Emberton for example; some people call him the Michael Jordan of Quora.
 After only answering 127 questions, he already garnered 9.8M views and was named a top Quora writer in 2013 and 2014.

-Step 4: Start using Quora for your marketing
+Step 4: How to use Quora for your marketing

 Using Quora for marketing doesn’t only mean answering questions to gain authority in your domain and hopefully getting more traffic to your website.
 50% of Content Marketers are struggling with the production of enough variety of content.